VedantJoshi1409/Chess_Evaluation_Neural_Network/README.md

 - They are then stacked into a 8 neurons which pass through the second layer of size 8.
 Another Clipped ReLU is applied and the neurons pass through a final layer of size 1.
 - The remaining neuron is the evaluation of the position.

-For information about the input go [here](https://github.com/official-stockfish/nnue-pytorch/blob/master/docs/nnue.md#feature-set) for the official documentation or [here](https://github.com/VedantJoshi1409/LiChessDb_to_Tensor/tree/main) for my explanation.
+For information about the input format, go [here](https://github.com/official-stockfish/nnue-pytorch/blob/master/docs/nnue.md#feature-set) for the official documentation or [here](https://github.com/VedantJoshi1409/LiChessDb_to_Tensor/tree/main) for my explanation.